g8kmh/RP2040_OOK48_LCD/README.md

 ![IMG_20250128_153213](https://github.com/user-attachments/assets/226fca54-6678-45e9-b151-74a64b49ffde)

 Note:- similar HMI Panels are available using the ESP32 processor chip.
 Make sure that you are purchasing the RP2040 version.

-Data modes such as JT4G and PI4 need accurate timing information.
-Each transmission is synchronised to the start of the minute.
-You can manuualy synchronise the decoder to an accurate timesource using the SYNC button or you can optionally connect a GPS module to provide automatic time synchronisation.
+A GPS module is also essential and must have a 1 Pulse per second output.
+This pulse is used to synchronise the start of each character.

 ![GPS](https://github.com/user-attachments/assets/53ceb650-0525-4138-a7ff-bff1f450c409)

 ## Connecting

 The receiver is connected to the HMI module via a simple level shifting interface.
-Details are shown in this document [Connections](Documents/Beacon_Decoder.pdf)
+Details are shown in this document [Connections](Documents/Schematic.pdf)

-The optional GPS module can be connected the UART1 connector on the lower edge of the MHI Module.
+The  GPS module can be connected the Connector on the top of the module as per the schematic.
+Alternatively it can be connected to the UART1 connector on the lower edge of the MHI Module.
+However the 1PPS signal will still need to be connected to the top connector.

 The power is provided by the USB-C connector marked 'USB' on the end of the HMI module, or optionally by a 3.7V lithium cell connected to the BAT connector.

 ## Programming or updating the HMI Module (quick method)

-1. Locate the latest compiled firmware file 'RP2040_Beacon_Decoder.uf2' which will be found here https://github.com/g4eml/RP2040_Beacon_Decoder/releases and save it to your desktop.
+1. Locate the latest compiled firmware file 'RP2040_OOK48_LCD_9600.uf2' or 'RP2040_OOK48_LCD_38400.uf2' which will be found here https://github.com/g4eml/RP2040_OOK48_LCD/releases and save it to your desktop.
+The two files allow for two different default baud rates for the GPS module.

 2. Connect the HMI Module to your PC using the USB-C port on the side.